abryan40/Survival-Probabilities-on-Branching-Tissue/README.md

 # Survival-Probabilities-on-Branching-Tissue
-Simulation code and raw data for [*Survival in Branching Cellular Populations*](https://arxiv.org/abs/2108.04992) by A. S. Bryant and M. O. Lavrentovich from the Department of Physics and Astronomy at the University of Tennessee, Knoxville ()
+Simulation code and raw data for [*Survival in Branching Cellular Populations*](https://arxiv.org/abs/2108.04992) by A. S. Bryant and M. O. Lavrentovich from the Department of Physics and Astronomy at the University of Tennessee, Knoxville

-The code and data directory files are described as follows:
+The code and data directory files are described below.

-## Code
+## Code Directory

+The contents have all of the necessary C++ code to generate the raw data and structure visualizations of the branching simulations.
+Different programs correspond to different data types produced:

 *X.h* : Header files necessary to compile the programs